cloud360tech/saponazure/index.md

 ### Course Registration
 Please Visit the [Form Here](https://forms.gle/raHhKo8C3YsZSmhs8) for Registration.
 You can pay using PayPal and will get a confirmation email upon registration.

+### Participation Benefits
+All Candidates will have to undergo a Hands-On Practical Assignment after Completion of the Course.
+Candidates who complete the asisgnments successfully will be eligible for a Signed Certificate by the Trainer.

+### Course Commencement
+All Courses will begin after 15th March 2022.
+There will be two batches available - EST - Morning and EST - Late Evening.
+You can pick one depending on your convenience.

+## Reach Us
+For any Queries, Suggestions, Details, Bulk / Group Discounts or Payment in other Currencies, please reach out to - connect@cloud360.tech